getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 ],
 ```

-Optionally you can set the logging level and if events should bubble on the driver:
+Optionally, you can set the logging level and if events should bubble on the driver:

 ```php
 'channels' => [